 Main content | back to top

-New sources of energy will also be needed to help meet growing demand for transport with lower carbon dioxide (CO2) emissions.
-Electric vehicles and hydrogen fuel cells will play an increasing role – but first they must overcome several obstacles to widespread commercial use.
+New sources of energy will be needed to help meet growing demand for transport with lower carbon dioxide (CO2) emissions.
+Electric cars powered by hydrogen fuel cells could play an increasing role.

 Shell and hydrogen

-Shell also has three filling stations in Los Angeles and is assessing the potential for more sites in California, as well as in the UK and the Netherlands.
+We also have two hydrogen filling stations in Los Angeles, California and are assessing the potential for more sites in the USA, UK, Switzerland, Austria, France, Belgium, Luxembourg and the Netherlands.